GoogleChrome/developer.chrome.com/site/en/docs/android/trusted-web-activity/quick-start/index.md

 ### Setting up the Environment

 When running Bubblewrap for the first time, it will offer to automatically download and install the required external dependencies.
-We recommend allowing the tool do do this, as it guarantees that the dependencies are configured correctly.
+We recommend allowing the tool to do this, as it guarantees that the dependencies are configured correctly.
 Check the [Bubblewrap documentation][1] to use an existing Java Development Kit (JDK) or Android command line tools installation.